luojin108/Automatic-growth-rate-calculator/README.md

 # Automatic-growth-rate-calculator
-The calculator can determine the linear part of a growth curve automatically and calculate the specific growth rate for multiple growth curve in batch mode.
+The calculator can determine the linear part of a growth curve automatically and calculate the specific growth rate for multiple growth curves in batch mode.

 The class autoMuCalculator is a wrapper containing 2 functions.